open-telemetry/opentelemetry-specification/specification/resource/semantic_conventions/README.md

 ## Attributes with Special Handling

-Given their significance some resource attributes receive a special treatment as described below.
+Given their significance some resource attributes are treated specifically as described below.

 ### Semantic Attributes with Dedicated Environment Variable